nosarthur/traj-infra-upgrade/README.md

 results = analysis.analyze(tr, analyzer1, ana_vector, analyzer3, dist_com_atm)
 ```

-If you have to unwrap yourself, use `analysis.Pbc` class.
+If you have to unwrap yourself, use the `analysis.Pbc` class.
+Also note that the simulation box may change from frame to frame, e.g. in NPT systems.
+Thus the `analysis.Pbc` object needs to be updated frame by frame.

 Note that the [circular mean algorithm](https://en.wikipedia.org/wiki/Center_of_mass#Systems_with_periodic_boundary_conditions) is used to calculate geometric centers.
 Thus it will fail if both of the following conditions apply